- Location: Missouri

-- Be extra careful in parking lots, around schools and parks, and in other places where people or children might run out unexpectedly.
+- Be extra careful in parking lots, around schools and parks, and in other places where children might run out unexpectedly.
 Keep an eye out for car doors flung open without discretion.

 - If someone's tailgating you, pull over and let them pass.
 You can't teach someone a lesson on your own.
 Likewise, don't tailgate others.